rkuma183/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

 0. In File Explorer, right-click on the drive and select <strong>Eject</strong>.

    ### Download Raspbian disk image

-   We need an operating system written for the <strong>ARMv8 CPU on the Pi 3</strong>.
+   We need an operating system written for the <strong>ARMv8 CPU on the Pi 3</strong>.<br />
-   Pi 3 replaces Pi 2 and its ARMv7 CPU.
+   It replaces Pi 2 and its ARMv7 CPU.

    Based on <a target="_blank" href="https://www.raspberrypi.org/documentation/installation/installing-images/mac.md">this</a>.